-FIXEye provides a powerful real-time monitoring tool – Watch.
+FIXEye provides a powerful real-time monitoring tool which is Watch.
 You can create multiple processes with various filters and search parameters to follow updates in selected files.

 - To create a new Watch, on the File menu, click Create Watch.
-You can also click the button on the toolbar to open the Realtime Files Watch window.
+You can also click the icon on the toolbar to open the Realtime Files Watch window.

 - Specify the message type you want to watch in the Filter list.

 - In the Search box, type search parameters.
 You can leave the box empty to see all messages.

 - In the Validation list, select a required validation level.